This policy applies to all schools, departments, and units of the College of William & Mary and VIMS (W&M or "the university").

 Permanent residency sponsorship is an important tool in advancing two institutional priorities: internationalization of the university and diversification of our faculty and staff body.
 Accordingly, this policy seeks to help W&M attract and retain the best and brightest faculty and staff from around the world.

 The decision to sponsor an employee is made at the discretion of the hiring unit or department.
 When a hiring unit or department decides to sponsor an employee for permanent residency, it assumes financial responsibility for the costs that must be incurred by the employer.
 These costs cannot be covered by the employee.
 Thus funding may be a deciding factor in a department or hiring unit's decision to sponsor an employee for permanent residency.

 Petitioning permanent residency sponsorship of an employee does not guarantee that the employee will become a permanent resident.
 The decision to grant permanent residency to the individual is made by the federal government of the United States.

-Sponsorship: The act of petitioning the U.Ss federal government to confer permanent resident status upon a foreign national.
+- Sponsorship: The act of petitioning the U.S. federal government to confer permanent resident status upon a foreign national.

-- Members of the professions holding advanced degrees (EB-2): The individual is in a position that requires an advanced degree (Master's or above) as a minimum requirement and he/she has the advanced degree.
+- Members of the professions holding advanced degrees (EB-2): The individual is in a position that requires an advanced degree (Master's or above) as a minimum requirement, and they have the advanced degree.
 Requires Labor Certification.